ceragoguztuzun/PDR-II/README.md

-# PDR-II Drug Repurposing Framework
+# PDR-II Drug Repurposing Framework - _Learning to Take it Personally_

 This repository contains a personalized drug repurposing framework that leverages knowledge graphs and patient-specific data to recommend drugs for target diseases.